PedrooArthur/PedrooArthur/README.md

 </br>

-Once in a while a like to do some challenges at Kaggle
+:computer: Once in a while a like to do some challenges at Kaggle

 </br>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" height="40" alt="linkedin logo"  />